Spacial/awesome-csirt/README.md

 - [MagiskFrida](https://github.com/ViRb3/magisk-frida): Run frida-server on boot with Magisk, always up-to-date.
 - [Android-PIN-Bruteforce](https://github.com/urbanadventurer/Android-PIN-Bruteforce): Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
 Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices! (no root, no adb).
 - [Mobile Threat Catalogue](https://github.com/usnistgov/mobile-threat-catalogue): NIST/NCCoE Mobile Threat Catalogue.
+- [CiLocks](https://github.com/tegal1337/CiLocks): Crack Interface lockscreen, Metasploit and More Android/IOS Hacking.
+- [mvt](https://github.com/mvt-project/mvt): MVT is a forensic tool to look for signs of infection in smartphone devices.

 ### Linux/ *Nix